 The Detroit casinos shut down again on Nov.
 18 under a new public health order from the Michigan Department of Health and Human Services.
 Tribal casinos in Michigan are not required to follow the state-ordered shutdown, but seven have decided to close temporarily.

-The Michigan Gaming Control Board have been ready to move forward on launching the state’s market.
+The Michigan Gaming Control Board has been ready to move forward on launching the state’s market.

 “If we hear the waiver request was approved by JCAR, we are hopeful that online gaming and sports betting can start this year,” Mary Kay Bean, spokeswoman for the MGCB, told AP.